 The buildings are mostly made from bricks and give off a very old-world feel.
 Walking through the streets felt like walking back in time.

 During the free walking tour the guide will point out a home that used to be Hitler’s house.
 I’m not sure if the home now belongs to someone or if it belongs to the city.
 But if it did belong to a private citizen, I wonder how difficult of a time the realtor had to try and sell Hitler’s house post-war.
 In case you are unfamiliar with history, he did awful things.
 The infamous Auschwitz Concentration Camp in Austria is open for tours and to remember the tragedies of the past.

 Take A Day Trip To Malbork Castle

 When researching what to do in Gdansk, I found out about Malbork castle but couldn’t find any tours that included it.
 That’s when I decided to venture out on my own, so you can too!
-It was surprisingly easy and less than one hour each way.
+It was surprisingly easy and less than one hour each way from Gdansk.

 If you’ve ever wanted to wander around a giant castle unsupervised, Malbork castle is the place to visit!

 Uber is available in Poland and is very affordable.
 I took a 30-minute ride from Gdansk to Sopot for $10USD (July 2016).
 But if you want to save some cash Sopot and Gdynia are easily accessible by train and bus for about $1USD.
 I really went for full convenience.
 Sopot is a beautiful beach town.
 There is a large boardwalk that extends into the ocean along with shops, restaurants, churches, art sculptures and a movie theatre.
 Most importantly, there is a beach!
 Just relax on the beach and enjoy life.